joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 $$ q \leq 1 - 0.99^{1/22} \approx 0.000456729 \text{.}$$

 For this per-test cutoff and 147 tests, we find that we can tolerate up to 3 failures on a per-test basis.
-In this case, if 4 or more failures are observed for any specific IID test then we conclude that the source is non-IID (that is, we reject the null hypothesis with a 1% significance).
+(Indeed, 147 tests is the smallest number of tests that can tolerate 3 failures in this argument) In this case, if 4 or more failures are observed for any specific IID test then we conclude that the source is non-IID (that is, we reject the null hypothesis with a 1% significance).
 Similarly, if all tests have 3 or fewer failures, then the testing supports the hypothesis that the noise source is IID (and thus, we have decimated sufficiently).

 In order for this approach to be meaningful, this testing would have to show the following properties: